Tanks in the German Army: Cold War

-In the German Army, the Leopard 1 MBTs have been phased out in 2003 while Leopard 1-derived vehicles are still widely used.
-The Leopard 2 MBTs have taken over the MBT role and first entering service in 1979.
-The Leopard 2 have served in the armed forces of Germany and twelve other European countries, as well as several non-European nations.
+The Leopard 1 was phased out of the German Army in 2003, but Leopard 1-derived vehicles are still widely used.
+The Leopard 2 has taken over the MBT role, first entering service in 1979.
+The Leopard 2 has served in the armed forces of Germany and twelve other European countries, as well as several non-European nations.
 More than 3,480 Leopard 2s have been manufactured.
-The Leopard 2 first saw combat in Kosovo with the German Army and has also seen action in Afghanistan with the Danish and Canadian ISAF forces.
+The Leopard 2 first saw combat in Kosovo with the German Army.